girlscriptjaipur/GDTC_UI-UX/challenge2_RatnabaliDutta/app2/README.md

 ## UI-UX Challenge 2

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).The app has been specifically made for a mobile view although it supports all devices.
-Each component is a React element rendering.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).Each component is a React element rendering on the screen.
+React Router element has been used for the navigation.

 Here's a live link to the site: http://acrid-knee.surge.sh/